ocaml/RFCs/rfcs/modular_io.md

 ```

-In fact, I'm not sure why the channels are still implemented in C. I think the base case could be
+**Aside**: In fact, I'm not sure why the channels are still implemented in C. I think the base case could be
 a raw Unix file descriptor and a `bytes` buffer — but maybe this is needed for portability.

+This change would dramatically improve compositionality, as one could then:

+- implement `Printf.{b,s}printf` in terms of `Printf.fprintf` (which would be
+  the most general one of the three);
+- compose transformations on channels, such as encoding, http chunking, encryption,
+  compression;
+- use APIs that only operate on `in_channel` with strings.

 ## Interface improvement for `in_channel`